scarrdwings/adastra-otwarchive/README.md

 API
 ----------
 There is currently no API for the OTW-Archive software.
 While it is something we're considering for the future, we ask that contributors instead focus on issues already in our [Jira issue tracker](https://otwarchive.atlassian.net/).

+Steff's Notes: OTOH, if you want to work on one anyway, no one should be looking any gift horses in the mouth.

 License and Acknowledgments
 ----------